hikeventures/hikeventures.github.io/_posts/2015-02-10-Best-sleeping-pads.markdown

 ## R-value and Season
 The R-value of a Sleeping Pad indicates the thermal resistance of a sleeping pad.
 The higher the R-Value the more the sleeping pad is capable to keep you warm during cold nights.
 For summer and late spring / early autumn I would opt for a sleeping pad with an R-value between 2.0-3.0 depending on the location.
 For winter camping I would rather go for a sleeping pad with an R-Value of around 5 or more.
 I have a sleeping pad with an R-value of 3.3 which I have tested at around 0 degree Celsius during the night and I felt the cold.
 I guess that a sleeping pad with a R-value of around 4 would have been more suitable for this temperature.
-Feel free to leave a comment below on which R-value you prefer for spring, summer, autumn and winter (also mention your location).

 ## Durability and Weight